RecipeMD Specification¶

 If

-is a heading:Run “Parsing Ingredient Groups” with
+cis a heading:Run “Parsing Ingredient Groups” with

-set to the recipe’s ingredient groups andparentLevel
+c,groupsset to the recipe’s ingredient groups andparentLevelset to -1.Set

-to the returned blockGo to 8.
+cto the returned blockGo to 8.

 Else if

-is a list item (ordered or unordered)Run “Parsing an Ingredient List” with
+cis a list item (ordered or unordered)Run “Parsing an Ingredient List” with

-set to the recipe’s ingredients.Go to 8.
+candingredientsset to the recipe’s ingredients.Go to 8.

 Find instruction divider